opendatamesh-initiative/odm-site-platform/docs/architecture/product-plane/registry.md

 all the names of the components are compliant with a specific naming convention.
-If the interaction with the Policy Microservice is active, the creation of a Data Product Version with one or more components' name not compliant with the naming convention will fail returning an error from the Policy Microservice.
+If the interaction with the Policy Microservice is active, the creation of a Data Product Version with one or more components' name not compliant with the naming convention will fail, returning an error from the Policy Microservice.

 #### Observer